Lotteries in Australia: Saturday Lotto/TattsLotto

-Weekday Windfall Lotto
+Weekday Windfall

 Weekday Windfall (Millionaire Medley in Western Australia) (formerly Monday & Wednesday Lotto) is a national lottery game, administered by Tattersall's and played on Monday, Wednesday, and Friday nights.

 Its current logo features a large purple hand holding dollar bills.

-Entries cost $0.55 per game plus agent's commission.
+Entries cost $0.68 per game including agent's commission.

 The three weekly draws carry a Division 1 prize of $1 million for up to 6 division one winners.